-Players simultaneously try to find a set of three cards.
-A set is defined as three cards in which each of the four features of the card (color, shape of symbols, number of symbols, and shading) have either all the same value or all different values.
+Players simultaneously try to find a SET: three cards in which each of the four features of the card (color, shape of symbols, number of symbols, and shading) have either all the same value or all different values.

 All three cards have different colors; all have different symbols; all have different numbers of symbols; and all have the same shading.

-All three cards have different colors; all are diamonds; all have one symbol; however, two have open shading and one does not.
+All three cards have different colors; all are diamonds; all have one symbol; however, two have open shading and one is filled.

-Set is a fun game, whether or not you have kids in middle school math class.
-(You can buy it here if you want; note it gets 205 5-star reviews out of 238.)
+SET is a fun game, whether or not you have kids in middle school math class.
+(You can buy it here if you want; note it gets 85% 5-star reviews and 96% 4 or 5 stars.)

-The rules say that when a set is found, the three cards are removed and replaced by three more from the deck.
-If at any point there is no set of three cards in the array, then 3 more cards are added.
-The instruction booklet says that the odds against there being no set in 12 cards is 33:1, and the odds against no set in 15 cards is a whopping 2500:1.
+The rules say that when a SET of three cards is found, the three cards are removed and replaced by three more from the deck.
+If at any point there is no SET of three cards in the array, then 3 more cards are added.
+The instruction booklet says that the odds against there being no SET in 12 cards is 33:1, and the odds against no SET in 15 cards is a whopping 2500:1.
 However, in playing the game, we were stymied more often than that with 12 cards, and even once with 15 cards (as shown in this crappy cell-phone-photo):

 So one of the following must be happening:

-I hoped that the answer was 4, and I did a quick simulation to check.
-Here's the code.
-And here are the results: First, when dealing 12 (or 15) cards and checking whether there is a set, I get:
+I hoped that the answer was 4, and I built a simulation to check.
+Here are the results—First, when dealing 12 (or 15) cards into a fresh layout and checking whether there is a SET, I get: